Software for tomato traceability

-Tomato traceability app for maximum tomato food safety in tomato packhouses: tomato inventory traceability, sales, and QC.
-Perform tomato traceability recalls and audits for QMS, recall up and down the tomato supply chain.
+Tomato traceability software for maximum tomato food safety in tomato packhouses: tomato inventory traceability, sales, and QC.
+Perform tomato traceability recalls and audits for QMS, recall up and down the tomato traceability supply chain.
+A tomato traceability software solution to manage entire packing process.

-Tomato traceability app for maximum tomato food safety in tomato packhouses: tomato inventory traceability, sales, and QC.
-Perform tomato traceability recalls and audits for QMS, recall up and down the tomato supply chain.
+Tomato traceability software for maximum tomato food safety in tomato packhouses: tomato inventory traceability, sales, and QC.
+Perform tomato traceability recalls and audits for QMS, recall up and down the tomato traceability supply chain.
+A tomato traceability software solution to manage entire packing process.

 Tomato Traceability during production